- This post may contain affiliate links. Read our disclosure.

 Whether you want to surround yourself in nature at one of the many National Parks or release your inner child at the happiest place on earth, go ahead and make plans to tick these famous landmarks off your bucket list.
 You won’t be disappointed.

 Mexico is a breathtaking and fascinating place to travel to.
 Filled with ancient temples and pyramids, to incredible works of art and natural wonders, it offers something for everyone.
-From mysterious Aztec ruins, with canals, palaces and pyramids to magical cenotes where the underground diving is simply amazing, these famous landmarks are a delight for explorers.
+From mysterious Aztec ruins, with canals, palaces and pyramids to magical cenotes where the underground diving is simply amazing, these international landmarks are a delight for explorers.

 Barcelona’s list of landmarks is so awe-inspiring, it’s the top city to visit if you’re looking to see the best of Spain.
 So, make plans now to get an eyeful of Gaudi’s creations and other famous landmarks soon.